Why Are Snow Leopards Endangered?

 Falling Numbers

 With soft, gray or whitish fur, ringed with dark spots, their silky coat of the snow leopard also catches the eyes of the poachers, who hunt this attractive big cat.
 Snow leopards typically live in sub-alpine and alpine zones at heights ranging from 9800 to 14800 feet above sea level, and are one of the native animals of the Himalayas.
 Living in Northern range countries at a height of 10000 feet, there are currently only 6000 snow leopards left that are living in the wilderness.
 Some captive snow leopards are reared in zoos and some national parks– these number one tenth of the figure found in the wild or just 600.
+The snow leopard's elusive nature and the challenging terrain it inhabits make it difficult to conduct accurate population counts, potentially obscuring the true urgency of their decline.

 Snow Leopard: A Beautiful Yet Endangered Species

 The snow leopard weighs 60-120 pounds as a fully growing adult and is up to 5 feet in length with a 3-foot long tail.
 Its over-sized, furry paws are used as its natural walking shoes to navigate the icy peaks.
 Their furry tails balance the body and guard from plunging temperatures while they rest.
 The snow leopard also has a powerful body and enormous strength, attacking prey up to three times its body weight and leaping distances 6 times its body length.
 The snow leopard does not move in packs– it is a solitary animal.
 Mating is between the months of January to March and gestation of this species is 3 months.
 2 to 3 cubs are the average size of a litter and cubs start hunting when they are only 3 months.
 The snow leopard is also the national heritage animal of Pakistan and the state animal of the hilly Indian state of Himachal Pradesh.
+Their unique adaptations not only serve as a testament to their resilience but also highlight the delicate balance required to survive in harsh mountain environments.

 Barren Mountains, shrinking natural habitats